-Food Standards (Application A1227 - Alpha-arabinofuranosidase from GM Trichoderma reesei as a processing aid) Variation
+Food Standards (Application A1245 - Alpha-glucosidase from GM Trichoderma reesei as a processing aid in brewing) Variation

 1. Authority

 Section 13 of the Food Standards Australia New Zealand Act 1991 (the FSANZ Act) provides that the functions of Food Standards Australia New Zealand (the Authority) include the development of standards and variations of standards for inclusion in the Australia New Zealand Food Standards Code (the Code).